enricllagostera/roots-dart611/README.md

 > Care is a consensual exchange that brings all parties towards mindfulness, empathy, and understanding; inspiration and action; strength and connection; purpose and insight; safety, rejuvenation and healing; and joy, peace, and agency.
 (3-A)

 The whole document is very good and I believe our game dialogues with that very much.

+Another reference that sprung up is [this text by ElectronDance on Japanese "secret boxes"](http://www.electrondance.com/screw-your-walking-simulators/) and their relationship to trial-and-error.
+This is an important element to be thought of in or game: I don't think we rely too much on this dynamic, but maybe we should?
+I really like the unveiling of secrets as an experience.
+Here is the author's definition of the term:

+> A secret box is a game which is built around some form of content and challenge is trivial or absent.
+The emphasis is on conveying moments or ideas to the player rather than testing the player's abilities.

+In other news, we got a screen (here are its [specs](https://www.cnet.com/products/lg-l1718s-lcd-monitor-17/specs/))!
+I found its [disassembly manual](https://www.manualslib.com/manual/701608/Lg-Flatron-L1718s.html?page=8), so we can dismount it and make it smaller for our building purposes.
+It has 17" and a 1280x1024 resolution, so we can optimize the digital game for that.
+In terms of size, it's a bit small, so it might be a good idea to make the whole game more of a tabletop object.

 ## 2018-03-20